John H. Baldwin

 • Committer, FreeBSD (August 1999 - Present)

-• Core Team Member, FreeBSD (June 2002 - July 2006)
+• Core Team Member, FreeBSD (June 2002 - July 2006, July 2010 - July 2014, July 2016 - July 2020)

-Interests: FreeBSD advocacy, playing guitar, reading science fiction
+Interests: FreeBSD, acoustic guitar, science fiction

 References: Available upon request